4.5 out of 5

 Mar 27, 2024

-Terra Memoria is an indie, turn-based, laid back, role-playing game (RPG) that is surprisingly fun.
-Players will do various types of gameplay elements while saving the world from ancient robots.
+Terra Memoria is an indie, turn-based, laid back, role-playing game (RPG) with basic but fun gameplay.
+The varied gameplay elements will keep players engaged while they save the world from ancient robots.

 Build to Save the World